AbuAli85/extra-contracts-yy/README.md

 | `SMTP_USER` | Username or email for SMTP authentication | server |
 | `SMTP_PASS` | Password for SMTP authentication | server |

+## Static HTML Form

+The static request form integrated with Make.com is served from `public/index.html`.
+Update the webhook URL in this file if you change the `MAKE_WEBHOOK_URL` environment variable.
+Access the form in the app via `/index.html` or the "View Static HTML Form" button.

 Continue building your app on: